Gain a competitive advantage by shipping with Flock Freight today.

 Carriers and shippers are both looking for ways to gain a competitive advantage.
 This embrace of new tech is an exciting step forward into the future of the trucking industry.

 2018 was a record-setting growth year in both the world of e-commerce, manufacturing, and shipping.
 Approaching 2019, optimism for the trucking industry remains high with expected increases in rates, revenue, and demand.
-That said, this demand and the capacity crunch presents a unique obstacle the trucking industry must find solutions for sooner rather than later.
+That said, this demand and the capacity crunch present a unique obstacle the trucking industry must find solutions for sooner rather than later.